StarryBlue7/celebrity-showdown/README.md

 7. Then, start the application with npm start.

-8. Open the website in your local browser at http://localhost:3001 or application also available at on Heroku [here]().
+8. Open the website in local browser at http://localhost:3001

 ## Usage - WIP